What is a deep freezer?

 As a standalone appliance that supplements a refrigerator freezer in your kitchen, a deep freezer keeps food frozen around 0 °F, or -18°C. Both Whirlpool® Chest Freezers and Upright Freezers are considered deep freezers.

 While both kinds of deep freezers offer more food storage options for your home, they differ in configuration: an upright freezer has a vertical orientation with swing doors, and a chest freezer has a lid that you open from above.
+This means freezer organization will differ depending on the freezer you purchase.
 Select deep freezer models in either configuration can be placed in the garage.

 Why is it called a deep freezer?